 The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils.
 The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
 Force is usually used either to control or restrain.
-This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.
+This can range from guiding a pupil to safety by the arm, through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.
 'Reasonable in the circumstances' means using no more force than is needed.
 As mentioned above, schools generally use force to control pupils and to restrain them.
-Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom.
-Restraint means to hold back physically or to bring a pupil under control.
+Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil under control.
 It is typically used in more extreme circumstances, for example when two pupils are fighting and refuse to separate without physical intervention.
 School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the pupil.